GregoryShen/01-FunctionTest/Selenium/1 Selenium Official Guide.md

 ### [6-5-5 Test dependency](https://www.selenium.dev/documentation/test_practices/discouraged/test_dependency/)

-A common idea and misconception about automated testing is regarding a specific test order.
-Your tests should be run in any order, and not rely on other tests to complete in order to be successful.
+A common idea and misconception[^6-5-5-1] about automated testing is regarding a specific test order.
+Your tests should be able to run in **any** order, and not rely on other tests to complete in order to be successful.

 ### [6-5-6 Performance testing](https://www.selenium.dev/documentation/test_practices/discouraged/performance_testing/)